How New Security Safeguards will Affect You for 2017

 How will the new safeguards affect me?

 Our goal is to verify your identity and the validity of your return before the return is accepted for processing.
-The 2016 safeguards are aimed at those of you who prepare your own federal and state tax returns using tax software.
+We’ve been working with state tax agencies and the tax industry to strengthen safeguards that protect you from identity theft.
+The 2017 safeguards are aimed at those of you who prepare your own federal and state tax returns using tax software.

 - The IRS, the states and tax industry will be sharing and analyzing data that will help us spot identity theft returns.

-- There are multiple safeguards being put in place that don’t require you to do anything.
+- There are multiple safeguards in place that don’t require you to do anything.
 We will do it all behind the scenes.

-- Additionally, we are trying new approaches.
-Some states may ask for driver’s license numbers as an additional authentication step.
+- Also some states may ask for driver’s license numbers as an additional authentication step.
 You do not need a driver’s license to file your federal return.

 How will these safeguards affect my refund?